Pivot Tables from Multiple Tables: 3 Methods Ranked

-But to understand why the Data Model is so revolutionary, it helps to see the older methods it replaced.
-We are going to rank the three main ways to solve this problem, from the classic but brittle approach to the modern, professional standard.
+To appreciate why the Data Model changed the game, it helps to look at the methods it replaced.
+Below, I’ve ranked the three main ways to solve this problem, from the classic but brittle approach to the modern standard.

 The 3 Ways to Combine Data, Ranked from Worst to Best

-When you have a main transaction table (like Sales) and several lookup tables (like Product Details, Customer Info, and Region Managers), your goal is to analyze them together.
-Here is how people have historically approached this, and why the best method is a complete game-changer.
+Picture a typical scenario: a main transaction table (Sales) alongside several lookup tables (Product Details, Customer Info, Region Managers).
+Your goal is to analyze all of them together.
+Here’s how that’s traditionally been done, and why the top method is worth switching to immediately.

 Method 3: The VLOOKUP “Mega-Sheet” (The Old, Brittle Way)

-This is the method the analyst in my story was using.
-You start with your main Sales table and use functions like VLOOKUP or INDEX/MATCH to pull in corresponding columns from your other tables one by one.
-You add a Product Category column from your Products table, then a Region Name from your Regions table, and so on, until you have one enormous, wide table.
+This is the classic fix: start with your main Sales table, then use VLOOKUP or INDEX/MATCH to reach into other tables one column at a time.
+Pull in Product Category from Products, then Region Name from Regions, and keep going until you’ve built one enormous, sprawling table.

 Why it is the worst choice: